Des Plaines Fish and Wildlife Area: History

+Recreation

 Picnicking

-A restful break from hunting, fishing or hiking can be a special event.
-Picnickers can choose to lunch along the Kankakee River or under the large shelter on the banks of Milliken Lake.
-Both sites provide tables, stoves and water along with cooling shade trees and picturesque views.
-A playground area is also provided at the Milliken Lake site.
+There are available facilities along the Kankakee River or under the shelter on the banks of Milliken Lake.
+The sites provide tables, stoves and water.
+A playground area is also available at the Milliken Lake site.

 Fishing

-Open water and ice fishing are popular events as well, and productive!
-Milliken Lake, as well as several ponds and the river backwaters, provide panfish, catfish, and bass fishing.
-Milliken Lake is stocked with catchable trout in the spring.
-The Kankakee River borders the site on the south with 3 miles of shoreline providing access to boating enthusiasts and excellent walleye and northern pike fishing.
+Open water and Ice fishing are popular.
+Milliken Lake, as well other bodies of water have panfish, catfish, and bass.
+The lake is stocked with catchable trout in the spring.
+The Kankakee River is popular with boaters for walleye and northern pike.

 Camping

-Camping area closed indefinitely effective 3/2010 due to lack of funding.
+Camping areas were closed permanently in March 2010, due to lack of funding.

-Designated camping areas were available for those wishing to stay overnight at the site.
-These were Class C (vehicular access, no showers) areas with graveled pads, water and pit toilets.
-The campground was open from 6 a.m. to 10 p.m. daily, from mid-April (weather permitting) to mid-October, closed the rest of the year.

 Boating

 A public boat launch with 3 paved ramps is available on the Kankakee River for boating on the river or its backwaters.
 Motors are limited to 10 horsepower or less on the backwaters, but there are no limits on the Kankakee River.
 No boating is allowed on Milliken Lake.

 Equestrian trail

 A twelve mile trail is open from mid April through October weather permitting.
 The trail hours are 6 a.m. to 10 p.m.